 Vaginal dryness is common for women over the age of 45, with studies finding almost one in two women suffer from the condition.
 Not only does vaginal dryness cause general everyday discomfort, but the pain can become intense, affecting your sex life by making it an agonising and unpleasant experience, and reducing your overall quality of life.

 As normal as it is, many women are reluctant to discuss vaginal discomfort, often putting off treatment.
-There’s no need for you to suffer through vaginal dryness so Starts at 60 have put together all the information you need to combat and relieve the discomfort from the condition.
+There’s no need for you to suffer through vaginal dryness, so Starts at 60 has put together the information you need to help combat and relieve the discomfort from the condition – including some effective medical treatments that are widely recommended but not always well known.

 You’ll likely know if you’re suffering from vaginal dryness; the discomfort from the lack of natural lubrication of the vaginal tissue can feel overwhelming.
 However, there are specific warning signs and symptoms.